Skip to main content

 Q My supplier has gone bust — can I still complain?

 When an energy supplier fails, Ofgem normally appoints a new 'supplier of last resort' to take over customers' accounts.
 This protects your credit balance and continuity of supply.
 Complaints about the failed company can become harder to pursue because the original business may no longer exist in the same form.
-Contact the Energy Ombudsman and the new supplier to understand what avenue, if any, remains open to you.
+Contact the Ombudsman and the new supplier to understand what avenue, if any, remains open to you.
 In practice, the Ombudsman may be limited if there is no solvent respondent who can implement a remedy.

 Q Can I go straight to court instead of using the Energy Ombudsman?